alexanderepstein/taskade/docs/usage/advanced_usage.md

 print(results)
 ```

-In both examples, the `graph_name` parameter is used to set the name of the graph, and the [get_graph][syncra.get_graph] function is used to retrieve the graph.
+In both examples, the `graph_name` parameter is used to set the name of the graph, and the [get_graph][taskade.get_graph] function is used to retrieve the graph.
 The graph is then called with the concurrency control parameters.